 Losses incurred by individuals that are attributable to an activity not engaged in for profit (i.e. 'hobby losses') are generally deductible only to the extent of income produced by the activity.

 P.L.
 115-97 limited losses attributable to trades or businesses from flow-through entities to USD 500,000 for joint filers, with excess losses treated as part of the taxpayer’s net operating loss (NOL) carryover in the following year (see below).
+The CARES Act delays this provision until 2021.
+This change is retrospective, so any excess business loss limitation claimed in 2018 would need to be amended because the taxpayer is not able to claim the NOL created from such in 2019.
+Additional guidance may be needed for this provision.

 For years before 2018, taxpayers with NOLs could carry their losses forward and back to certain tax years.
 The general NOL carryback period was the two years preceding the year the loss was incurred.
 If the NOL was not fully used on the carryback, the loss could be carried forward for 20 tax years following the year the loss was incurred if the loss was not fully used on the carryback.